-- Examples of professional events or alternative experiences may include but are not limited to scholarship banquets, white-coat ceremony, DVP lectureships, and clinical site visits. - Business casual attire is required and includes but is not limited to dress slacks/pants, dresses, skirts, blouses, collared/dress shirts, blazers, sweaters, and dress shoes.
+- Examples of professional events or alternative experiences may include but are not limited to scholarship banquets, DVP lectureships, and clinical site visits.
+For the white coat ceremony, students are to adhere to the clinical dress code. - Business casual attire is required and includes but is not limited to dress slacks/pants, dresses, skirts, blouses, collared/dress shirts, blazers, sweaters, and dress shoes.
 Clothing that is not business casual includes jeans, T-shirts, leggings, shorts, sportswear, revealing clothing (i.e. shirts that expose the chest, dresses/shirts that are too short, visible underwear, etc.), flip flops, tennis shoes, or stilettos and therefore should not be worn. - Hats or head coverings of any kind, unless they are required as part of religious beliefs, practices, or observances are not to be worn.
 Headbands are permitted but must be solid in color and must not exceed 3 inches in width.